Hostinger VPS Hosting

 Onboarding SSH wizard after install Web UI from day one

-Control UI access SSH tunnel required by default Accessible via Docker port mapping
+Control UI access SSH tunnel or custom domain with Caddy Accessible via Docker port mapping

 Free AI credits None included 10 free credits (~$10 value)

-Pricing Lower cost per spec Slightly higher, but more beginner-friendly
+Pricing Lower cost per spec Slightly higher, more beginner-friendly

 Best for Power users comfortable with SSH Beginners, non-technical users